Anna Karen: Career

 Making her debut in the naturist film Nudist Memories (1961), Karen began her career as an extra in the comedy film The Sandwich Man (1966) and had a small role as Carol White's neighbour in Ken Loach's kitchen sink drama film Poor Cow (1967).
-She then had a role as a schoolgirl in Carry On Camping (1969) in which she has a fight with Barbara Windsor at the start of the film, although she can be clearly seen in later scenes, including the "bikini-flying" sequence; Karen and Windsor became good friends.
+She then had a role as a schoolgirl in Carry On Camping (1969) in which she has a fight with Barbara Windsor at the start of the film, although she can be clearly seen in later scenes, including the "bikini flying" sequence; Karen and Windsor became good friends.
 Windsor's next acting job was in the BBC sitcom Wild, Wild Women; Windsor encouraged Karen to audition for a role.
 Karen played the part of Maude in the series.

 During the production of Wild, Wild Women, Karen was approached by Ronald Wolfe and Ronald Chesney.
 Impressed with her performance, they offered her the role of Olive, the dowdy, overweight, bespectacled, sexually frustrated younger sister of Stan (Reg Varney), and wife of Arthur Rudge (Michael Robbins) in their forthcoming sitcom On the Buses.
-Karen played the part of Olive, the role for which she is best remembered, in all seventy-four episodes of the series.
-Karen, who was actually a model in her spare time, donned an unstylish wig, an unflattering pair of thick glasses and large amounts of padding to become Olive, whom Karen described as the "ugliest woman on television".
+Karen played the part of Olive, the role for which she is best remembered, in all 74 episodes of the series.
+Karen, who was actually a model in her spare time, donned an unstylish wig, an unflattering pair of thick glasses, and large amounts of padding to become Olive, whom she described as the "ugliest woman on television".

 Karen maintained a successful acting career alongside On the Buses.
-Shortly after the series began, she had a role in another Carry On film, Carry On Loving (1970) in the final "food fight" scene, and appeared in an episode of Dixon of Dock Green.
+Shortly after the series began, she had a role in another Carry On film, Carry On Loving (1970) in the final "food fight" scene as a woman who gets cake down her shirt, and appeared in an episode of Dixon of Dock Green.
 By this time, On the Buses, produced by LWT, had become a huge success leading Karen to reprise her role in a spin-off film, On the Buses (1971).
 This also was hugely popular and was the highest-grossing film of 1971, beating the James Bond film Diamonds Are Forever which was released the same year.

 Two further spin-off films were made, Mutiny on the Buses (1972), and Holiday on the Buses (1973) with Stan working as a bus driver at a holiday camp in Prestatyn, Wales.
 By the time the third film was made, On the Buses had come to an end, having just broadcast its seventh series.
 Karen and co-stars Bob Grant and Stephen Lewis were the only members of the cast to appear in all seventy-four episodes of the series, as well as the three feature films.